pail4944/CSCI3308Project/README.md

           Byron Bearden: bybe2937
           Griffith Neumark: grne8000

+##Repo Organization

+-Our root directory contains our main page, index.html, and our two other html pages, about.html and testing.html.
+-All the Javascript files live in the js directory.
+-The CSS files live in the css directory.
+-The graphics we use on the site are stored in the assets directory.
+-The auto-doc generation is contained in the doc directory.

 ##Description

 Our goal for this project is to use the Yelp API to provide a rich individual experience through maps and graphs, including a more personalized approach to Yelp recommendations.